+Example as of MedDRA Version 18.1 and 19.0

 SMQs – Impact of MedDRA Legacy Data Conversion

 The conversion method for data originally coded in another terminology (e.g., COSTART) also impacts the application and output of SMQs.
 See Section 2.1.2, Impact of data conversion method.